Tzant

 Tzant were a British electronic music group, who had three top 40 singles between 1996 and 1998.
 Their debut "Hot and Wet (Believe It)", featuring Verna Francis, made number 36 on the UK Singles Chart during September 1996, and two further singles ("Sounds of Wickedness", their most successful single, and "Bounce with the Massive") would make the top 40 in 1998.
 Tzant's first two releases also found moderate success on the U.S. Hot Dance Club Play chart.

 The group consisted of Jamie White, Marcus Thomas (a.k.a.
-ODC MC, formerly of Clock) and Moussa Clarke, who also released records under the names of Mirrorball, PF Project featuring Ewan McGregor and Musique vs U2.
-Later in 2008, Marcus Thomas co-penned Roebeck's underground hit "Just Wanna Be Loved", from the album Hurricanes on Venus, alongside composer Luke Corradine.
+ODC MC, formerly of Clock) and Moussa Clarke.
+White and Clarke also released records under the name PF Project.
+White also later released tracks under the name Mirrorball with Jamie Ford, while Clarke, together with Nick Hanson, released under the name Musique.
+PF Project mixed the first Euphoria compilation album, which peaked at number 1 on the UK compilation chart in 1999.
+In 2008, Marcus Thomas co-penned Roebeck's underground hit "Just Wanna Be Loved", from the album Hurricanes on Venus, alongside composer Luke Corradine.